Joe Henry

 Joseph Lee Henry (born December 2, 1960) is an American singer-songwriter, guitarist, and producer.
-He has released 15 studio albums and produced multiple recordings for other artists, including three Grammy Award-winning albums.
+He has released 15 studio albums which are broadly classified as alternative country but often eclectic and showing influences from other genres.
+Henry has produced multiple recordings for other artists, including three Grammy Award-winning albums by artists in blues, folk or R&B.

 Early life

 Henry was born in Charlotte, North Carolina, the state where his parents, whom he described as devout Christians, were also from.
 He grew up in Oakland Township, Michigan, and attended Rochester Community Schools.
 He graduated from Rochester Adams High School, then graduated from the University of Michigan.